RECOGNITION AND ASSESSMENT

 - first recurrence within 6 months, or if no response to oral vancomycin within 2-5 days, treat with fidaxomicin 200 mg 12-hrly for 10 days

-- subsequent recurrence within 6 months (3rd or further episode of CDI), consider FMT or commence fidaxomicin 200 mg 12-hrly, to be given for 10 days
+- subsequent recurrence within 6 months (3rd or further episode of CDI), consider FMT (see below) or commence fidaxomicin 200 mg 12-hrly, to be given for 10 days

 Faecal microbiota transplant (FMT) infusion